-So how do we learn the art of being patient?
-Luckily being patient is something that we can all nurture and cultivate, but it’s important for us to go back to basics and work on the assumption that things will inevitably take time to complete.
-We must challenge ourselves to be more accepting of the things that need time.
-Things happen and complete all in good time.
+We can be impatient, but being patient is something we can all nurture and cultivate, but we must go back to basics first.
+We must challenge ourselves to wait.
+Things happen all in good time.

-Impatient people want things done yesterday?
-They certainly don’t waste time in getting the job done, but they’re forgetting to enjoy the experience that goes with it.
-Working on a project, however long that project takes, is an experience.
-Perhaps that’s something we should embrace more of.
+Impatient people want things done yesterday.
+They don’t waste time in getting the job done, but they’re forgetting to enjoy the experience that goes with it.
+When it comes to people, patience is important; not everyone will get something the first time.